 The concentration in applied communication research prepares students to assess client needs and solve client problems using polls, surveys, focus groups, and other research strategies.
-The skills learned in this concentration prepare the student for a position as a research analyst or research manager in such fields as advertising/marketing, public relations, political campaigning, health communication, and international communication.
+The skills learned in this concentration prepare the student for a position as a research analyst or research manager in such fields as advertising, marketing communication research, public relations, political campaigning, health communication, and international communication.
 It combines a command of applied research designs, techniques, and writing skills with a background in one or more major professional fields.
 This area of occupational specialization offers many lucrative entry-level opportunities and excellent opportunities for advancement.
 The concentration also provides a research and theory background for those preparing for more advanced study in communication.

 Applied Communication Research students will complete 7 required courses (listed below) and 5 electives.

 |COMCM710 – Communication Theory|

 |COMCM722 – Communication Research|

 |COMCM723 – Advanced Communication Research|

 |COMCM824 – Technical Writing for Communication Research|

 Some courses have prerequisites which are not listed above.
 All Mass Communication, Advertising & Public Relations requirements, prerequisites and course descriptions are listed on the Boston University Academics website.